mpopt/mpopt/docs/source/index.rst

 Case studies
 ==============

 - Quick demo of the solver using simple moon-lander fuel minimization OCP (bang-bang type control), refer `Quick features demo notebook <notebooks/getting_started.ipynb>`__ for more details.
-The image below shows the optimal altitude and the velocity profile (states) along with the optimal throttle (controls) to get minimum fuel trajectory to land on moon.
+The image below shows the optimal altitude and the velocity profile (states) along with the optimal throttle (controls) to get minimum fuel trajectory to land on the Moon.

 .. image:: ./_static/ml_adaptive.png